mgreiler/se-unlocked-website/src/posts/episode-10-no-corporate-games.md

   - "90"
 ---

-In this episode, I talk to Suz Hinton, about her transition from Microsoft to Stripe, mentoring and advancing one’s career and live coding.
+Suz Hinton talks about her transition from Microsoft to Stripe, mentoring and advancing one’s career and live coding.

 **We talk about:**